 I believe that being a Christian is defined in the Holy Bible, and not by any one denomination!

-What it comes down to is this: Anyone who calls themself Christian and does their best to follow Jesus Christ and keep God Commandments, deserves to be identified as Christian.
+Anyone who calls himself Christian and does his best to follow Jesus Christ and keep God Commandments, deserves to be identified as Christian.

-ANY denomination who debates this is not very Christian in nature, or at the very least has a lot to learn about Christian behavior!
+Any denomination who debates this is not very Christian in nature or, at the very least, has a lot to learn about Christian behavior!

-It is clear that the general knowledge about the Mormon church is seriously lacking, and though there is a lot more to it than Katie said, fundamentally, she is spot on!
+It is clear that the general knowledge about the Mormon church is seriously lacking, and though there is a lot more to it than Katie said — fundamentally, she is spot on!

-I don't profess to know to much about Catholics, but I assume you believe your Pope guides your church in much the same way we believe our Prophet guides ours, that is "According to guidance received by them, from Our Heavenly father, Jesus Christ, and the Holy Ghost.
+I don't profess to know to much about Catholics, but I assume you believe your Pope guides your church in much the same way we believe our Prophet guides ours, that is According to guidance received by them, from Our Heavenly Father, Jesus Christ, and the Holy Ghost.

-Oh and by the way the "Jehovah Witnesses" and "the Church of Jesus Christ of Latter Day Saints" are two VERY different religions!
-The quote that lumps them together just shows that the person who wrote it doesn't know as much about them as he thinks!
+Oh, and by the way, the Jehovah Witnesses and the Church of Jesus Christ of Latter Day Saints are two very different religions!
+The quote that lumps them together just shows that the person who replied to the original question doesn't know as much about them as he thinks!

 Thanks,

-Lessell D Gibbs
+Lessell D. Gibbs

 Mary Ann replied: